AdamCottonUMN/NetworkSim/README.md

 # NetworkSim

 A visual, interactive network architecture simulator.
-Drag nodes onto a canvas, wire them together, configure latency and failure rates, and run a discrete-event simulation — no code or JSON editing required.
+Drag nodes onto a canvas, wire them together, configure latency and failure rates, and run a discrete-event simulation with no code or JSON editing required.

 ![NetworkSim screenshot](frontend/src/assets/image.png)